 Based on comments received from the Planning Commission during the May 8 hearing, the applicant has revised the proposed mixed-use building to reduce the previously proposed 5,700 square feet of ground floor retail/commercial space to one 2,264 square foot bay on the corner near the Vienna Inn and the pocket park.
+The reduction of retail space was requested by the Planning Commission to reduce the parking demand.
 The applicant has stated in the proffers that no restaurant use will be allowed in the retail space provided.